gitinsky/ansible-role-cassandra-g1gc-automem-runit/README.md

 ## The following changes to the standard Cassandra delivery has been made:

 * G1GC used
-* RAM amopunt can be provided in GB or in node memory persent
+* RAM amount can be provided in GB or in node memory percent
 * runit supervisor used to run cassandra

 ## The following variables could be used to control the install: